College Connections Newsletter

 Finding the Right College

-Features: Campus Profiles of New York's 100+ private, not-for-profit colleges and universities, a pull-out chart of Academic Program offerings, a Locator Map, and helpful websites.
+Features: Campus Profiles of New York's 100+ private, not-for-profit colleges and universities, a Locator Map, and helpful websites.
+To search the academic programs available at New York's 100+ independent colleges and universities, click here.
 For a print version of academic degree programs, minors, and major areas of concentration offered by New York's 100+ private colleges and universities, click here.

 Features: Looking for the right college?
 This helpful map breaks down New York's 100+ private, independent colleges and universities by region with Web addresses and phone numbers.